-The PCB is an electromechanical component that needs special considerations when put together with the rest of the product.
+The PCB is an electromechanical component that needs special considerations when assembled together with the rest of the product.

 Compatibility with the product’s enclosure

 Unless you are designing a developing board that needs to show its parts to the external world, your PCB will be fixed to an enclosure.
-This enclosure will have some spatial and functional constraints that need to be addressed when designing the PCB.
+This enclosure will have some spatial and functional constraints that need to be addressed when designing the PCB Layout.

 The PCB cannot be too small, otherwise, components won’t fit, or the board could overheat, while in the other hand, a product might need to be small and portable, therefore it cannot be big and chunky.